farisachugthai/dotfiles/README.md

 In situations where this proved excessively difficult, separate files have been included in [nt](nt).

+## Bash Configuration

+The $PAGER is highly customized.
+From my bashrc.

+-J: displays a status column at the left edge of the screen
+-R: is what we need for ansi colors
+-K: exit less in response to Ctrl-C
+-M: Verbose prompt
+-L: Line numbers.
+Open a man page and hit 'G' to see what you're getting into
+-i: Ignore case.
+Works similarly to how modern programs handle smart case!
+--mouse: Take a guess
+-g: only one  search match highlighted
+-e: EOF reached twice?
+Close automatically.
+-N: always display line numbers.
+Actually annoying.

 ## Contributing

 While most people consider dotfiles very personal, I've posted as many as I